 Measures clean up state’s voter rolls, improve efficiency of local elections

-The plan approved by the House would set up a procedure to update or remove records in the qualified voter file if an individual hasn’t voted since the 2000 November general election or if the individual has a placeholder – or unspecified – date of birth.
+House Bills 4127 and 4128 would set up a procedure to update or remove records in the QVF if an individual hasn’t voted since the 2000 November general election or if the individual has a placeholder date of birth.

-- Require any city or township with more than one precinct to establish an absent voter counting board.
+The second measure, House Bill 4135, would require any city or township with more than two precincts or 6,000 registered voters to establish an absent voter counting board.